 - Fabio – Fabio Lanzoni may have come with ideas for his books, but he has at least two ghost writers, one being Eugenia Riley.

 - Laura London – Sharon Curtis & Tom Curtis

 - Sara Luck – Robert Vaughan & Ruth Vaughan

 - Shauna Marlowe – Richard Wilkes-Hunter

-- Patricia Matthews – Patricia Brisco Matthews & Clayton Matthews (The Matthews and their publishers claim her books were created mostly by herself and with the help of her husband.
+- The Matthews and their publishers claim she wrote her novels by herself, sometimes with the help of her husband.
 Matthews was labelled as “America’s First Lady of Historical Romance” after producing million-selling blockbuster after blockbuster.
 Interestingly enough, journeyman author Robert Vaughan claims responsibility for several of her bestsellers.
-We’ll follow up on this interesting discrepancy in a furthur article).
+We’ll follow up on this interesting discrepancy in a further article.